Rohit2706/E-Voting-System-using-Blockchain/readme.md

 ### Candidate Registration And Authentication

 The portal will be similar as the voter's portal but would intend to carry out the registration of the candidates.
 On authentication, each candidate/ party will be given a unique identification number to be used in the entire election process.
-The database would be maintained in another smart contract for similar reasons.
+The database would be maintained in another smart contract.

 ### The Election Process via CastYourVote DApp